oindrilasaha/GANorCON/ReadME.md

 ## Citation
-If you use this code for your research, please cite the following papers.
+If you use this code for your research, please cite the following paper.

 ```
 @article{saha2021ganorcon,